-Here, we pull information on local construction costs, labor rates and other factors to calculate how much it would cost to build a property similar to the one being appraised.
-This value commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser uses information on local building costs, labor rates and other factors to figure out how much it would cost to build a property nearly identical to the one being appraised.
+This value often sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While this amount is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Allstate Appraisal, Inc. will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+Here's what it all boils down to, an appraiser from Allstate Appraisal, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.